 Student Award Highlights

-- One Fulbright Student Fellow, Rhodes Scholar, one Luce Scholar, and 5 Goldwater Scholars as of Winter 2015
+- Two Fulbright Student Fellows, one Gates Cambridge Scholar, one Rhodes Scholar, one Luce Scholar, and eight Goldwater Scholars as of 2016

 - 5 Levinson Emerging Scholar awards